L'Institut d'Études Européennes recrute:

 - Research Centre/Project Back Office work, (e.g., travel bookings, payments, accounting, supply and office management, …)

-Additional general assets considered an asset include:
+Additional relevant assets include:

 - Familiarity with the budgetary procedures of EU-funded programmes

 - The functional knowledge of other languages is useful but not mandatory.